 Throughout the year, our school celebrates festivals to connect us with the cycle of nature, establish a yearly rhythm for the children, and strengthen our community.
 The first festival celebrated during the school year is the Autumn Festival.
-This festival inspires us to courageously conquer our dragons—both internal and external—as we prepare for the winter ahead.
+This festival inspires us to courageously conquer our internal and external dragons, and to examine what it means to have courage—within ourselves and on behalf of others.

 Throughout Autumn Festival week, grades students participate in activities that represent courage, initiative, and steadfastness.
 From chopping vegetables and preparing soup, to harvesting apples, to baking bread and apple crisp, to planning and building an obstacle course—each class has their own unique and important role in the celebration.